Organizational Structure

 Senior

-Lead design strategy on initiatives, mentor juniors.
+Lead design strategy on initiatives, mentor juniors

 Strategic thinking, leadership